scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 Tutorial context and description
 ********************************

+This tutorial shows how to harvest the low-level geometric computations in :code:`geomstats` to implement a method that embeds graph data into the hyperbolic plane, which is an example of manifold also called the Poincaré disk or the Poincaré ball.
 Thanks to the discovery of hyperbolic embeddings, learning on Graph-Structured Data (GSD) has seen major achievements in recent years.
 It had been speculated for years that hyperbolic spaces may better represent GSD than Euclidean spaces :cite:`Gromov1987` :cite:`PhysRevE` :cite:`hhh` :cite:`6729484`.
 These speculations have recently been shown effective through concrete studies and applications :cite:`Nickel2017` :cite:`DBLP:journals/corr/ChamberlainCD17` :cite:`DBLP:conf/icml/SalaSGR18` :cite:`gerald2019node`.
 As outlined by :cite:`Nickel2017`, Euclidean embeddings require large dimensions to capture certain complex relations such as the Wordnet noun hierarchy.
-On the other hand, this complexity can be captured by a simple model of hyperbolic geometry such as the Poincaré disc of two dimensions :cite:`DBLP:conf/icml/SalaSGR18`.
+On the other hand, this complexity can be captured by a simple model of hyperbolic geometry such as the Poincaré disk of two dimensions :cite:`DBLP:conf/icml/SalaSGR18`.
 Additionally, hyperbolic embeddings provide better visualizations of clusters on graphs than their Euclidean counterparts :cite:`DBLP:journals/corr/ChamberlainCD17`.

-This tutorial shows how to learn such embeddings in :code:`geomstats` using the Poincaré Ball manifold applied to the well-known ‘Karate Club’ dataset.
+This tutorial shows how to learn such embeddings in :code:`geomstats` using the Poincaré ball manifold applied to the `Karate Club graph <http://konect.cc/networks/ucidata-zachary/>`__ dataset.
 Note that here we omit details regarding reshaping the data and creating visualizations.
 An unabridged example and a detailed notebook can be found in the GitHub repository in the ``examples`` and ``notebooks`` directories, respectively.